raspberrypi/documentation/raspbian/applications/camera.md

 - Is your power supply sufficient?
 The Camera Module adds about 200-250mA to the power requirements of your Raspberry Pi.

-If things are still not working, try the following:
+If things are still not working, adn you are receiving one of the following error messages, try the suggested fixes:

 - `Error : raspistill/raspivid command not found`.
 This probably means your update/upgrade failed in some way.
-Try it again.
+Try updating/upgrading again.

 - `Error : ENOMEM`.
 The Camera Module is not starting up.
 Check all connections again.